Courses Taught

 Production for the Graphic Designer

-An advanced undergraduate studio course focusing on production processes essential to bringing design projects from concept to completion.
+This advanced undergraduate studio course focuses on production processes essential to bringing design projects from concept to completion.
 Students gain hands-on experience with industry-standard tools and techniques, including pre-press preparation, color management, print technologies, and digital workflows.
 Emphasizing efficiency, precision, and quality control, this course bridges the gap between design creativity and practical execution.
-Projects and case studies will provide insight into production methods for various media, from print publications to digital assets, enabling students to master the technical skills needed to ensure their designs are produced accurately and professionally in the real world (2019–2020).
+Projects and case studies will provide insight into production methods for various media, from print publications (e.g., sensory book experiences like die cuts and embossing by Irma Boom) to digital assets (e.g., 3D modeled wayfinding systems using Google Sketchup), enabling students to master the technical skills needed to ensure their designs are produced accurately and professionally in the real world.

 Packaging Design